zhuxinyishcn/Testing-Plan-Design/TESTING.md

 ### Test 14
 ### PURPOSE

-Test invocation of the `main` class, test if the main is correctly perform itself
+Test invocation of the `main` class, test if the main function correctly executes when called
 ### SETUP

 None needed